I saw with my own eyes the Sibyl at Cumae hanging in a cage, and when the boys said to her: “Sibyl, what do you want?” she answered: “I want to die.”

 a time to plant and a time to pluck up what is planted . . .

 Like I said, our aged loved ones’ passing is melancholy, and we miss them when they’re gone.
-I have had a couple of dreams about my mother recently, and I awake missing her.
-Nevertheless, her time had come, and she was rather fortunate given that she didn’t have suffer for long the feebleness that Larkin descries in “The Old Fools.”
+I dream of Judy occasionally, and I awake missing her.
+Nevertheless, her time had come, and she was rather fortunate given that she didn’t have to suffer for long nor endure the feebleness that Larkin descries in “The Old Fools.”

 What do they think has happened, the old fools,

 To make them like this?
 Do they somehow suppose